Artificial Intelligence: What’s coming next

 Artificial Intelligence.
 One of the most popular technology terms of our time— and very frequently, overused or even misused.

-Media love both success stories of AI and ‘dystopias’ driven by Artificial Intelligence: machines replacing human workers, AI exceeding human intelligence, robots taking control and so on.
+The media loves both the success stories and ‘dystopias’ driven by Artificial Intelligence.
+Machines replacing human workers, AI exceeding human intelligence, robots taking control, and so on.

 There is a massive disruption in progress — powered by a combination of technologies, enabling machines to make sense of massive volumes of data and perform cognitive functions.

 AI is changing our world and the impact to come is massive: on the way we work, we live, collaborate, decide, and act as a society.

 1. Artificial Intelligence, defined